 Common Mistakes and How to Avoid Them

-Some people receive a 1099-PATR, see an unfamiliar form, and toss it in a drawer.
-Bad idea.
-The IRS received a copy too, and they expect to see this income reported on your return.
+- Ignoring the form completely: The IRS received a copy too, and they expect to see this income reported on your return.

-Patronage dividends aren't the same as stock dividends.
+- Reporting everything as investment income: Patronage dividends aren't the same as stock dividends.
 They need to be reported in the right category based on your relationship with the cooperative.

 What to Do If Something Goes Wrong